-DOE Order 413.3B establishes program and project management requirements for the acquisition of capital assets with the purpose of delivering projects within budget, on time, and capable of meeting mission
+DOE Order 413.3B establishes program and project management requirements for the acquisition of capital assets with the purpose of delivering projects within budget, on time, and capable of meeting mission performance.
+The EM is required to manage its cleanup projects in accordance with this order.
+In particular, Order 413.3B requires EM to conduct an AOA that is consistent with the 22 AOA best practices we identified.
+DOE also has an AOA guide, which describes suggested approaches for DOE and its contractors to be consistent with the 22 best

-Washington v.
+16Washington v.
 Chu, Civ.
 No. 08-05085 (E.D.
 Wash), entered October 25, 2010, amended sub. nom.
 Washington v.
 Moniz, in March and April 2016, and sub. nom.
 Washington v.
 Perry in October 2018.